National Guard Summoned to Aid Cities Amid Police Clashes

 Liccardo said his own officers shared the community’s outrage over Floyd’s in-custody death.

 “It was a horrible injustice.
-I’d venture to guess that every police officer out there feels much of the same anger about what happened in Minneapolis,” he told The Associated Press.
+I’d venture to guess that every police officer out there feels much of the same anger about what happened in Minneapolis,” he told the AP.